Camonophy/youtube-playlist-checker/Readme.md

 ## Description

-If you have a YouTube-Playlist with your favourite songs, then this tool may come in handy for you.
+If you have a dear YouTube-Playlist and you want to keep track of all its entries, then this tool may come in handy for you.
 After running the program for the first time to generate a __*YoutubePlaylist.txt*__ reference file, you can either check whether there are some changes; for instance, a video was taken down/removed or generate a new reference file.